nuclearkevin/Strontium/README.md

 - C# Scripting.

 ## Building
 Strontium builds using CMake, so ensure that you have CMake installed before you attempt to build the project.
-As Strontium is fully platform agnostic, both Windows and Linux builds are supported (although the Linux buildsystem is a WIP).
+As Strontium is fully platform agnostic, both Windows and Linux builds are possible (although the Linux buildsystem is WIP).
 Start by recursively cloning the repo using git:
 ```bash
 git clone https://github.com/ksawatzky777/Strontium.git --recursive